 Lars Wingefors: A couple of years ago, yes definitely.
 I think our size in terms of ability to, both from a financial perspective, but also market cap perspective, because I would like to give part of the consideration to the entrepreneurs in shares, so they can take part of the whole group, and it def helps that we have a larger market cap today than we had a few years ago.
 Saber Interactive has specifically contributed to a number of new conversations that we didn’t have befre they entered the group.
 The more great companies you add, the more great companies could potentially join going forward.
 We need to make sure that we are able to manage and integrate these companies also from a parent company perspective, that’s why we have been building more organizations, in Karlstad, Stockholm and across the world, in order to operate the whole group.

 Questions from Q4 presentation: Why don’t Embracer Group give financial forecasts?

 Lars Wingefors: We are not giving financial forecast, especially not on the revenue side or operational EBIT side.
 The return on investment varies.
 The KPI of the overall sales in the business area relating to finalized games, depends on how much back catalogue sales that is contributed in the period and how much the value is of the released game.

 Some games could have a very high ROI, especially if the game has recurring revenue over a long period of time.

-With its head office based in Karlstad, Sweden, Embracer Group has a global presence through its six operative groups: THQ Nordic GmbH, Koch Media GmbH/Deep Silver, Coffee Stain AB, Amplifier Game Invest, Saber Interactive and DECA Games.
-The Group has 45 internal game development studios and is engaging more than 4,000 employees and contracted employees in more than 40 countries.
+With its head office based in Karlstad, Sweden, Embracer Group has a global presence through its ten operative groups: THQ Nordic, Koch Media, Coffee Stain, Amplifier Game Invest, Saber Interactive, DECA Games, Gearbox Entertainment, Easybrain, Asmodee, and Dark Horse.
+The Group has 119 internal game development studios and is engaging more than 12,500 employees and contracted employees in more than 40 countries.